imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 We originally implemented BYOL in PyTorch using code we had written for MoCo.
 When we began training our network, we found that **our network performed no better than random**.
 Comparing our code to [another available implementation](https://github.com/sthalles/PyTorch-BYOL) (thanks sthalles!), we discovered we were missing batch normalization in the MLP.
 We were quite surprised that batch normalization was critical to training BYOL, while MoCo v2 did not require it at all.

-For our initial testing, we trained a ResNet-18 with BYOL on the STL-10 unsupervised dataset using SGD with momentum and a batch size of 256 [^4].
+For our initial testing, we trained a ResNet-18 with BYOL on the STL-10 unsupervised dataset using SGD with momentum and a batch size of 256 [^opt].
 Below are the first ten epochs of training for the same BYOL algorithm with and without batch normalization in the MLPs

 {% include image.html